isabella232/epub.js/README.md

 Hooks
 -------------------------

 Similar to a plugins, FPJS implements events that can be "hooked" into.
+Thus you can interact with and manipulate the contents of the book.

-Examples of this functionality is loading videos from youtube links before displaying a chapters contents.
+Examples of this functionality is loading videos from youtube links before displaying a chapters contents or implementing annotation.

 Hooks require a event to latch onto and a callback for when they are finished.